-All of these configurations can be combined.
-Evidian Web Access Manager allows you to configure, use and administer several "portals" and "agents" in a single configuration, on one or several machines, from a single console.
+All these configurations can be combined.
+Evidian Web Access Manager supports the possibility of configuring, deploying, and administering several "portals" and "agents" in the same configuration, on one or more machines, administered from a single console.

-Evidian Web Access Manager's Web SSO is non-intrusive for web applications.
+The web SSO of Evidian Web Access Manager is non-intrusive for web applications.

 A powerful processor for HTTP requests and responses